xja/xja.github.io/en/rescue-shell-you-dont-have-any-linux-partitions/index.md

-# Rescue You Dont Have Any Linux Partitions
+# Rescue Shell - You Don't Have Any Linux Partitions

 Nothing went wrong with this installation, I found this issue when I was testing rescue system.